Vishal2369/COVID19-Tracker/README.md

 # COVID19-Tracker
-It is a one page application made with Reactjs, Material UI, Chartjs etc which shows you the current status of COVID19 across all countries.
+It is an one page application made with Reactjs, Material UI, Chartjs etc which shows you the current status of COVID19 across all countries.
 You can also visualize data on charts.